This is the first of a series - A beginners guide to Sourcing and Social recruitment. In this video I explain the basic concepts of Boolean Search.

 Added by Raj Sheth on June 26, 2014 at 9:30am — No Comments

 Google Glass's revolutionary technology has created a lot of buzz from supporters and opponents of the device.
 "Explorers," a term used for Glass users, tout its convenience, while opponents highlight its invasion of privacy and its impracticality.
-No matter what side of the fence your opinions are on,…Continue
+No matter what side of the fence your opinions are on, Google Glass is now emerging in job ads.

 That's right, ladies and gentlemen!
 It's Tool Time!
 That is, tools for your web browser and tools to help automate your sourcing life.